Permanentfrost/HomeLab/README.md

 Prerequisites:

-1. **Separate** Mail Account (do not risk your Main Account for a small DIY project, always assume the worst case!
+1. **Separate** G-Mail Account.
+Do not risk your Main Account for a small DIY project, always assume the worst case and segregate if possible!
+The Account needs to have 2FA enabled.
+If you don't want to use your phone number you can use the Authenticator App (MS or Google Auth).

 2. App-password  **or** actual mail account password (not suggested: if this PW leaks your account is open!)
 Also GMAIL does not support this anymore by end of 2024.
-Switch to App-PW if possible.
-That way the access is limited to only the app that uses this.
+Switch to App-password if possible.
+That way the access is limited to only the App that uses it.
+Create passwords per App and do not use interchangable!!

-3. `apt-get install ssmtp mailutils` provides the appropriate software support.
+3. `apt-get install ssmtp mailutils` provides the appropriate software.

-4. The config (your mail address and app-password are entered in ssmtp config file `/etc/ssmtp/ssmtp.conf` .
+4. The config (your mail address and app-password are entered in ssmtp config file `/etc/ssmtp/ssmtp.conf` and revaliases file `revaliases` note in order to edit you can temporary change the access rights of both the directory and the folder via `chmod 777` and then back again with `chmod 640`

+5. The App-Password is one string (even though google separates it).
+Therefore: `abcd defg abdd defg` becomes `abcdefgabcdefg` in the config file.

+Note: if possible segregate here as well and set up a relay address so that your MAIN address is not visible to any intercepting/malicious traffic so that the setup is
+Rasbperry Mail -> Relay Mail -> MAIN Address.

+Keeping this in mind to test your config simply send a mail via XXXX

+``

 ## Networking